thekevinscott/thekevinscott/src/pages/2016/popular-use-cases-for-chatbots/index.md

 ---
+date: "2016-10-18T07:00:00.000Z"
+description: "What are some ways we can best leverage bots to help our customers?"
 path: "/popular-use-cases-for-chatbots/"
-date: "2016-10-18T07:00:00.000Z"
-description: "How chatbots outperform apps, websites."
+tags: ["chatbots", "use cases", "artificial intelligence"]
 title: "Popular Use Cases for Chatbots"
-tags: ["chatbots", "use cases", "artificial intelligence"]
-description: "What are some ways we can best leverage bots to help our customers?"
 ---

 ![David Marcus talking about bots](marcus.jpeg)